SamirTalwar/monospacedmonologues.com/posts/2016-10-25--docker-part-seventeen--continuous-deployment.md

 # Docker, Part Seventeen: Continuous Deployment

+*Apologies folks.
+I wrote this ages ago and apparently never published it.
+Well, late is better than never, so here it is!*

+*You may want to remind yourself of [Docker Compose][Docker, Part Ten: Docker Compose] and [The Guts Of Docker Compose][Docker, Part Eleven: The Guts Of Docker Compose] first.*

+[Docker, Part Ten: Docker Compose]: http://monospacedmonologues.com/post/141079525786/docker-part-ten-docker-compose
+[Docker, Part Eleven: The Guts Of Docker Compose]: http://monospacedmonologues.com/post/141136358098/docker-part-eleven-the-guts-of-docker-compose

+---

 Once we have a container, we can run it on a server.

     $ ssh my-production-server docker-compose up -d